donmaruko/scavenger-rogue-game/README.md

 - **W/A/S/D**: Navigate the drone up/left/down/right.
 - **E**: Use the emergency exit at the beginning of each game.

-## Lore

-You are remote-controlling a voyager drone on a perilous area of a planet in search of oxygen cores.
-Collect as many cores as you can.
-You can choose to engage in combat with bogeys to obtain extra cores, but remember that your drone can only handle so many steps.

 ## Acknowledgements